thomaspreece/STLExtract/README.md

 # STLExtract

 This is a gem that extracts various data about the 3d models contained in STL, OBJ and AMF files.
+It makes use of the multi-platform Slic3r program to extract data and works fine on Windows, Mac and Linux.
+It was orginally developed for a 3D printer marketplace built on Ruby on Rails.

 ## Installation